lawrencegoodwyn/FinalProject/README.md

   - RandomForestClassifer
   - y = ['cfs_class']
   - X = ['cfs', 'date', 'offensedow', 'cfslatitude,'cfslongitude'.'cfs_type', 'moonphase']

-The model is then fit, scaled, and an accuracy score and confusion matrix is output.
+  - The model is then fit using RandomForestClassifier
+  - Scaled using StandardScaler()
+  - Accuracy score
+  - Confusion matrix is output for Predicted vs Actual Person and Property calls for service.

 ## Dashboard
 We used Tableau Public for visual displays and a fully interactive [Dashboard](https://public.tableau.com/app/profile/jake.wolfe/viz/Gainesville_Crime_Project/InteractiveDashboard?publish=yes)